2. Scope of the COVID certificate

 1) Scope of the COVID certificate in Switzerland

-2) COVID Certificate for travelling abroad
+2) COVID certificates for travelling abroad

 The Geneva University Hospitals (HUG) tropical medicine and travel unit provide a summary document with the list of country requirements in terms of medical certificates, PCR test, antigen test (RDT), COVID certificates of recovery or Covid vaccination certificates (in French only).

-4) When can one obtain a COVID certificate
+3) How to obtain a COVID certificate